mjansson/rpmalloc/README.md

 __ENABLE_THREAD_CACHE__: By default defined to 1, enables the per-thread cache.
 Set to 0 to disable the thread cache and directly unmap pages no longer in use (also disables the global cache).

+__ENABLE_ADAPTIVE_THREAD_CACHE__: Introduces a simple heuristics in the thread cache size, keeping 25% of the high water mark for each span count class.

 # Other configuration options
 Detailed statistics are available if __ENABLE_STATISTICS__ is defined to 1 (default is 0, or disabled), either on compile command line or by setting the value in `rpmalloc.c`.
 This will cause a slight overhead in runtime to collect statistics for each memory operation, and will also add 4 bytes overhead per allocation to track sizes.